Assistant Professor of History

 Westminster College, Salt Lake City, UT

-I'm a modern European and comparative historian interested in sacred spaces and ecology, public memory, Catholic orders, religious communities in socialism, and how people interpret the supernatural.
+I'm a modern European and comparative historian interested in sacred spaces and ecology, collective memory, religious communities in socialism, public history, and the intersections of history and justice.

 I teach a variety of courses that cover topics from global coffeehouses to Truth and Reconciliation.

-I'm passionate about social justice, interdisciplinary and inclusive learning.
+I'm passionate about social, economic, and racial justice as well as interdisciplinary and inclusive learning.
 I encourage students to think critically about the way the past has shaped contemporary issues and challenges we face.
 My hope is that my courses will inspire students to contribute to their local communities in meaningful and transformative ways.

 Research and Publications

-Sacred Spaces in Socialism: Catholics, Cloisters, and Charity in East Germany
+Sacred Spaces in Socialism: Catholics and Charity in East Germany

 Photo Courtesy of the Archives of the Sisters of St. Elizabeth, Berlin